Alex Len helps the Wizards fight off the Bulls with a late defensive stand

-The Wizards’ 105-101 win over the Bulls came down to defense again; Washington improved to 6-13 and closed out what Coach Scott Brooks described as one of the strangest stretches of his career.
+The Wizards’ 105-101 win over the Bulls came down to defense yet again; Washington improved to 6-13 and closed out what Coach Scott Brooks described as one of the strangest stretches of his career.
 The Wizards split their road trip from Miami through Charlotte and to Chicago 2-2, and the highs were as soaring as the lows bleak.

 At least they ended on an upturn.

-“I don’t think I’ve ever had a stretch like this where, great win — two- or three-point win, last seconds of the game — tough loss, great win, same thing.
+“I don’t think I’ve ever had a stretch like this where, great win — two-or-three-point win, last seconds of the game — tough loss, great win, same thing.
 Three-and-three in the last six,” Brooks said, describing the Wizards’ roller coaster of a week.
 “What we’ve gone through, I’m not usually fired up about 3-3, but we’ve gone through a lot, and our guys battled back.”

 Washington held the struggling Bulls (9-14) to 42.4 percent shooting from the field and made big plays when it needed them, including a pair of six-point possessions in the second half that kept Chicago from taking leads.

-The Bulls whittled the Wizards’ double-digit lead to one three times in the second half, the last time on a running floater from Coby White coming out of a timeout to make it 102-101 with 29.2 seconds left.
+The Bulls whittled the Wizards’ double-digit lead to one thrice in the second half, the last time on a running floater from Coby White coming out of a timeout to make it 102-101 with 29.2 seconds left.
 Bradley Beal drew a foul at the other end but missed his first free throw, and the Wizards led by two with 9.8 seconds to play before Len made the defensive play of the game with less than two seconds remaining.

-“I just try to jump as vertical as I can and meet [LaVine] just a little bit further from the rim,” Len said.
+“I just try to jump as vertical as I can and meet [LaVine] just a little bit further from the rim,” said Len, who stands at 7-feet.
 “He’s probably the most athletic player in our league. . . .
 He’s so athletic, he might dunk it.
 I mean, he’s dunked on me before.
 You’ve got to meet him a little bit further from the rim because if you give him that little space, he’s too good.”

-Beal iced the win with two free throws.
-He led the Wizards with 35 points on 10-for-24 shooting and a 14-for-15 showing at the line.
+Beal iced the win with two free throws and led the Wizards with 35 points on 10-for-24 shooting and a 14-for-15 showing at the line.

 With Russell Westbrook out for rest, starting forward Rui Hachimura was Beal’s second-in-command all night and got something worth celebrating on his 23rd birthday.